helidon-io/helidon/docs/mp/persistence.md

 </div>

-- The name of a given configuration property always begins with the ***objecttype*** portion: a fully-qualified Java class name of the object being configured.
+- The name of a given configuration property always begins with the
+  ***objecttype*** portion: a fully-qualified Java class name of the object being configured.
 Configuration for Helidon MP’s named data source integration concerns the behavior of `javax.sql.DataSource` objects, so Helidon MP’s named data source integration configuration property names begin with `javax.sql.DataSource`.
   - A period (`.`) separates the *objecttype* portion from the rest of the property name.
 - The ***datasourcename*** portion, the name of the data source being configured, comes next.
 It cannot contain a period (`.`).
   - A period (`.`) separates the *datasourcename* portion from the rest of the property name.
 - The ***propertyname*** portion, identifying the connection-pool- or vendor-supplied-`DataSource`-specific configuration property name, comes last.
   It may contain periods (`.`).

 As an example, configuration to set an imaginary `foo.bar` property on the `test` data source’s associated connection pool or vendor-specific `DataSource` to `baz` looks like this in Java `.properties` format:

 ```properties [microprofile-config.properties]
 javax.sql.DataSource.test.foo.bar=baz
 ```

 - The ***objecttype*** portion of the configuration property name is `javax.sql.DataSource`.
 - The ***datasourcename*** portion of the configuration property name is `test`.
 - The ***propertyname*** portion of the configuration property name is `foo.bar`.

 #### Examples

-Here are some examples illustrating general named data source configuration patterns in various [common MicroProfile Config-compatible locations](config/advanced-configuration.md).
+Here are some examples illustrating general named data source configuration patterns in various [common MicroProfile Config-compatible locations][common-microprof].

 ##### Example: `META-INF/microprofile-config.properties` Classpath Resource

-Here is an example of some named data source configuration as might be found in a `src/main/resources/META-INF/microprofile-config.properties` configuration source:
+Here is an example of some named data source configuration as might be found in a `src/main/resources/META-INF/microprofile-config.properties` configuration
+source:

 ```properties [microprofile-config.properties]
 javax.sql.DataSource.yourDataSourceName.somePropertyOfYourConnectionPoolAndDataSource = itsValue